sudjoshi/1fund/README.md

-# 1Fund Research
+# Predictra Markets

-A modern, minimalist website for 1Fund Research - a quantitative trading firm specializing in sports betting markets.
+A modern, minimalist website for Predictra Markets - a quantitative trading firm specializing in sports betting markets.

 ## Features